 I'm a comic because I like to tell the truth and I realized that being funny is the best way to do it.
 I talk frequently about relationships, politics, race, religion, technology, and sex.
 (Honestly, trying to describe one's comedy style is rather silly.
 If writing about music is like dancing about architecture, than writing about comedy is like creating a musical about a tiger – wait a minute, that's just Lion King.
 Um, moving on...)

+I perform regularly at the Comedy Cellar in NYC.
 I'm also the creator of Vooza, a video comic strip about the tech world (called the "The Spinal Tap of startups" by Mashable).
-And I co-produce Hot Soup, one of the hottest live comedy shows in New York City, and the annual Schtick or Treat show.
+And I co-produce Hot Soup, one of NYC’s longest running independently produced comedy shows.
+I’m also the creator and co-host of the annual Schtick or Treat show.

 Here's the part where I list a bunch of credits that you will most likely skip over because, y'know, lists.
-I've been seen on MTV's Girl Code and The Comedy Show Show on Seeso.
-I've also been featured on CNN.com, The Huffington Post, NY Magazine, Time Out NY ("Joke of the Year" nominee), ComedySmack (Winner of Best Web Short of the Year), Splitsider, and more.
+I've been seen on Laughs on FOX, MTV's Girl Code, and The Comedy Show Show on NBC/Seeso.
+I've also been featured on CNN.com, The New York Times, The Huffington Post, NY Magazine, Time Out NY ("Joke of the Year" nominee), ComedySmack (Winner of Best Web Short of the Year), Splitsider, and more.
 I've also appeared across the country at comedy venues and festivals including SXSW, Bridgetown, NY Comedy Contest, SF Comedy Contest, Boston Comedy Festival, and the New Orleans Comedy and Arts Festival.